ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

-.. _uz_nn:
+.. _neural_network:

 ==============
 Neural network
 ==============

-Software module for fully connected `multilayer perceptron networks <https://en.wikipedia.org/wiki/Multilayer_perceptron>`_, a class of feedforward neutral networks.
+The following describes basic theory and definitions for `multilayer perceptron networks <https://en.wikipedia.org/wiki/Multilayer_perceptron>`_, a class of feedforward neutral networks.
-The module is based on the :ref:`matrix_math` module.
+The software module :ref:`uz_nn` is based on the definitions on this page.

-Features and limitations:

-- Multiplayer perceptron
-- No recurrent connections
-- Configurable number of outputs
-- Configurable number of inputs
-- Configurable number of hidden layer
-- Number of neurons in each hidden layer are equal
-- Activation function of all hidden layer are equal
-- Output layer activation function is independent of hidden layer activation function

 Network and dimension definition
 ================================